 |Dapol autocoach enters Unnycoombe propelled by a Farish 57xx.
-The cattle dock is scatch-built from plastic from plans in the Stephen Wiliams GWR Branch Lines book.
+The cattle dock is scratch-built from plastic from plans in the Stephen Wiliams GWR Branch Lines book.
 The water crane is Ratio and the grounded van body is a scratch-built Iron Mink.

-Unnycoombe went through a long process of design before being built almost exactly as the first simple idea.
-Like ‘Garn’ there are no fancy or unusual construction techniques: the boards are again from MDF, this time 45” x12” for the scenic section and 24” x 8” for the storage yard.
+Unnycoombe went through a long process of design before being built almost exactly as the first simple idea, almost as an experiment.
+There are no fancy or unusual construction techniques: the boards are from 6mm MDF sheet, 45” x12” for the scenic section and 24” x 8” for the storage yard.
 Track is standard Peco code 80 N with points operated by wire-in-tube.
 The track plan is a simple four-point arrangement inspired by a 1970s layout called Glen Doran.
 It features a loop and a bay platform road along with a small siding serving a cattle dock.

 Stock is from the updated Farrish/Bachmann and Dapol ranges augmented by a few kits.
 All are quite heavily weathered to reflect the ‘end of steam’ period.

 Unnycoombe featured in the April 2011 issue of Railway Modeller.

 The layout was sold on in 2013 after attending a number of exhibitions and now resides in Hampshire.